Amazon may export delivery lessons from India to cut costs abroad

 “There is so much focus on India and the kind of growth that is happening here...
 People say, if it works for them, let’s see what we can pick and learn,” said Saxena.

-E-commerce in India could grow to $137 billion by 2020 from $11 billion in 2013, says Morgan Stanley, and firms like Amazon, local market leader Flipkart and rival Snapdeal, backed by Japan’s SoftBank (9984.T), are fighting for a bigger share.
+E-commerce in India could grow to $137 billion by 2020 from $11 billion in 2013, says Morgan Stanley, and firms like Amazon, local market leader Flipkart and rival Snapdeal, backed by Japan’s SoftBank, are fighting for a bigger share.

 Speedy and cheap delivery is critical to winning over customers in a cut-throat industry, where heavy discounts mean firms are already burning through substantial cash to grow.